 Usually a small percentage of customers drive the majority of a company’s profits.
 Upon closer inspection, companies find that customers who generate a lot of cash flow cost more to service per transaction.
-Unfortunately, many companies aren't using customer value analytics to determine which customers are truly profitable and which are not.
+Unfortunately, many companies aren't using customer value analytics to measure customer value to know those customers that are profitable or not.

 Instead of relying on total revenue or total orders, data analytics software has empowered companies to accurately measure customer profitability.
 Companies that do not have this information are at a severe disadvantage when competing with data-driven businesses.
 Armed with the facts, companies increase the profitability of low-profit customers and retain their most profitable customers.